 - RSV activity in Florida typically peaks in November through January, though activity can vary dramatically by region.
-According to CDC, the start of RSV season is marked by the first two consecutive weeks during which the average percentage of specimens testing positive for RSV is ≥10%. - Florida has established regular RSV seasons based on these thresholds.
-Despite circulation at lower levels in different regions at different times of year, RSV is detected in all regions throughout the year. - Florida's RSV season is longer than the rest of the nation and has distinct regional seasonality.
+According to CDC, the start of RSV season is marked by the first two consecutive weeks during which the average percentage of specimens testing positive for RSV is ≥10%. - Florida has established regular RSV seasons based on these thresholds. - Florida's RSV season is longer than the rest of the nation and has distinct regional seasonality.
 For more information on RSV seasonality in Florida, see the American Academy of Pediatrics' (AAP) 2015 Red Book.